prozilla-os/ProzillaOS/docs/README.md

 - [build](../build) directory

 	Contains the static build files after [building](#building--deploying) the application.
+This directory is not included in the GitHub repository.